-Rebecca Landa is the founder and director of the Center for Autism and Related Disorders at Kennedy Krieger Institute.
-She is also a professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine.
+Rebecca Landa is a speech-language pathologist and developmental scientist who obtained her doctoral degree in developmental neurolinguistics and speech and hearing sciences from the University of Washington.
+She completed her postdoctoral fellowship in psychiatric genetics at the Johns Hopkins University School of Medicine.
+She is the founder and executive director of the Center for Autism and Related Disorders at Kennedy Krieger Institute, where she also is vice president.
+She is professor of psychiatry and behavioral sciences at the Johns Hopkins University School of Medicine.